 iOS 16 Messages Guide: Undo Send, Edit, and Other New Features

-With iOS 16, coming as a public beta in July and a full release likely in September, Apple is adding some major updates to the Messages app, introducing features that many people have been wanting for years.
-This guide highlights everything that's new with the Messages app in iOS 16, iPadOS 16, and also, macOS Ventura as many Messages features are cross-platform.
+With iOS 16, available now, Apple has made some major updates to the Messages app, introducing features that many people have been wanting for years.
+This guide highlights everything that's new with the Messages app in iOS 16, as well as iPadOS 16 and macOS Ventura coming in October, as many Messages features are cross-platform.

 When you send an iMessage in iOS 16, you can edit for up to 15 minutes after it is sent.
 To edit an iMessage, you just long press on the message that you want to fix, add your edit, and then press the blue checkmark to resend.

 There are some caveats to be aware of when using this feature.
 It only works with iMessages, not SMS messages, so both people need to have an iPhone for it to work effectively.
 Edited messages will be repeated for those who are not running iOS 16.

 Using the message editing feature as it is intended requires participants to be using Apple's latest updates, including iOS 16, iPadOS 16, macOS Ventura, and watchOS 9.
 People who are running an earlier operating system or those on Android will see text that says "Edited to [text]" when receiving an edited iMessage.